jackroi/obf-perf/README.md

 ```

 It is important to note that increasing the number of runs and warmups can significantly increase the total runtime of the tool.
 Therefore, it is recommended to use these options judiciously and consider the trade-off between accuracy and runtime.

+TODO: add section explaining how to write obfuscation configurations

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Python](https://www.python.org/) - Programming Language